grassator/grunt-requirejs-karma-seed/README.md

 build and run this app, such as [grunt](http://gruntjs.com) and [requirejs](http://requirejs.org).

+## Changing Directory Structure

+To allow for better flexibility some of the directory structure like the name of vendor, src and dist folders can be changed inside `paths.json` file.
+This might be useful for example if you decide to use this template as a starting point for an application or library that must conform to certain guidelines.

 ## Building the application

 This application uses requirejs to load the various modules in